FrancisVila/MFT_convert/content/en/docs/Gateway/Gateway_Security_Guide/managing_security_Start_here/access_control_about/access_control_using_exits.md

 1. Gateway calls the exit routine ExitLoginParam() to ask for login username and password.
 2. From the Gateway Navigator, the user enters the user name and password.
 3. When Gateway receives the login request, it calls the exit ExitCheckUserLogin() to validate the request.
-The exit routine returns one of three values: <span style="font-style: italic;">Allowed</span>, <span style="font-style: italic;">Denied</span> or <span style="font-style: italic;">Undefined</span>.
-If the exit routine returns <span style="font-style: italic;">Undefined</span>, Gateway continues the validation with its own user database definition.
+The exit routine returns one of three values: *Allowed*, *Denied* or *Undefined*.
+If the exit routine returns *Undefined*, Gateway continues the validation with its own user database definition.
 The request is accepted if, and only if, all of the following conditions are met:
     -   The user name is defined
     -   The password is not empty and matches the one defined in the User record (the process of matching user name and password is not case-sensitive)
-    -   The user is <span style="font-style: italic;">not</span> disabled and the expiration date is <span style="font-style: italic;">not</span> reached
+    -   The user is *not* disabled and the expiration date is *not* reached

 If validation fails, Gateway rejects the user access request.
 If the user login request is rejected and the maximum consecutive retry count is reached, Gateway disables the user account.
 An administrator must then re-enable the account.